29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/sensors-edp/identify.typ

 float time = pros::millis(); // time in milliseconds from start program
 ```
 = Aproaching Sensors
 As always, it is best to have a plan on how we are going to approach picking which sensors and methods to use.
-There are many factors involved, but some are much more important than others; for instance, we are very keen on reliability -- and, for early season, we want to focus on high scoring 'support' autons -- therefore we can bias our search in favour of reliabilty and (for high scoring) speed.
-Cost is also a big factor, so we must be careful to do thourough research on all possible solutions to avoid misusing our budget.
+There are many factors involved, but some are much more important than others; for instance, we are very keen on reliability -- and, for early season, we want to focus on high scoring 'support' autons -- therefore we can focus our search in favour of reliabilty and (for high scoring) speed.
+Cost is also a big factor, so we must be careful to do thorough research on all possible solutions to avoid misusing our budget.